-Serbia: TPP Kolubara B spatial plan public debate stopped18.
-September 2020. / News Serbia Energy
+Serbia: TPP Kolubara B spatial plan public debate stopped, News Serbia Energy

 According to the statement from the Ministry of Construction and Infrastructure, it has decided to end the discussion on the project soon after it started due to the obstruction of non-governmental organization Renewables and Environmental Regulatory Institute (RERI).